Road to Offer

 • Bain: 2-3 interviews; one heavily behavioral (30+ min of fit questions)

-Offer decisions come within 3-7 business days after the final round.
-Outcomes include offer, waitlist, or rejection.
-Most MBB firms allow reapplication after 12-18 months.
-Entry-level compensation varies significantly by firm tier according to Management Consulted.
+Offer decisions usually come within a few business days after the final round, though some offices move faster than others.
+Outcomes are usually offer, waitlist, or rejection.
+Most firms allow reapplication after a waiting period, but the exact policy varies.

 How MBB Differs from Big 4 and Tier 2